santigamo/monkeys-challenge/README.md

 - `PATCH /customers/{id}` - Update customer

 ### All the API calls are documented using OpenAPI
-You can access to the swagger UI by going to the following URL: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html), additionally you can get the OpenAPI specification in the following URL: [http://localhost:8080/v3/api-docs](http://localhost:8080/v3/api-docs) or download it in yaml format: [http://localhost:8080/v3/api-docs.yaml](http://localhost:8080/v3/api-docs.yaml)
+Once the app is running, you can access to the swagger UI by going to the following URL: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html), additionally you can get the OpenAPI specification in the following URL: [http://localhost:8080/v3/api-docs](http://localhost:8080/v3/api-docs) or download it in yaml format: [http://localhost:8080/v3/api-docs.yaml](http://localhost:8080/v3/api-docs.yaml)

 ### Postman Collection